skhomyn/fitbit-viewer/README.md

 [Demo Video](https://www.youtube.com/watch?v=YdT6j8WAM5M)

-Full documentation of this application can be found in our [javadoc](doc).
+Full documentation of this application can be found in the [javadoc](doc).

 *__Note:__ Although this application will run on any platform, graphics are optimized for Mac OS X only.*